-After a few wildfire scares, we can all appreciate these beneficence of conservation easements like these that give a little buffer between the forest and the developed land.
+After a few wildfire scares, we can all appreciate the beneficence of conservation easements like these that give a little buffer between the forest and the developed land.
 And so, at Breckenridge Associates Real Estate, we are proud to support the preservation of wild spaces and open skies.
-We, Summit County recreators, residents and visitors, will directly benefit from these protected view corridors, wildlife habitats and trails and you're welcome to come join us.
-Since we're here, we thought we'd let you know about the hard work of our countywide Open Spaces and Trails crews and send a shout out to one of own, Realtor Tim Casey, for his diligent work on this deal.
+We, Summit County recreators, residents and visitors, will directly benefit from these protected view corridors, wildlife habitats and trails... and you're welcome to come join us.
+Since we're here, we thought we'd let you know about the hard work of our countywide Open Spaces and Trails crews.

 While you're thinking about big views and giant skies, it may cross your mind that owning a place here in the high country would be a great idea.
 If so, we'd love to get a call, 970 453-2200, here at Breckenridge Associates Real Estate, or see you stop in next time you're ambling down Main Street.